 - DELETE: remove a resource

 Knowing the resource you wish to act upon and the method you wish to act with is enough for some requests.
-For example, if you want to view all applications you have access to (which includes public applications), you can use the
+For example, if you want to view all fleets you have access to (which includes public fleets), you can use the